-For a frame carried in an S1G PPDU, when the value of the Type subfield is not 3 or Type subfield is not equal to 1, the remaining subfields within the Frame Control field are: To DS, From DS, More Fragments, Retry, Power Management, More Data, Protected Frame, and +HTC/Order.
+For a frame carried in an S1G PPDU, when the value of the Type subfield is equal to 0 or 2, the remaining subfields within the Frame Control field are: To DS, From DS, More Fragments, Retry, Power Management, More Data, Protected Frame, and +HTC/Order.
 In this case, the format of the Frame Control field is illustrated in Figure 9-3a (Frame Control field in S1G PPDUs when Type is equal to 0 or 2).